 Marae food safety

-Find out about food safety on the marae, food safety when hunting and gathering, and how to safely prepare a hāngi.
+Find out about food safety on the marae, food safety when hunting, fishing, and gathering shellfish, and how to safely prepare a hāngi.
 Find out about whether or not you need to register under the Food Act 2014.

 E ngā iwi, e ngā reo, e ngā mātā waka, e ngā mana, tēnā koutou, tēnā koutou, tēnā tatou katoa.